stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-deploy-app/deploy-app.md

     oc project <MY-SANDBOX>
     ```

-1. Login to OpenShift internal docker registry
+1. Log in to OpenShift internal docker registry

     First, get the OpenShift internal docker registry URL and set in the HOST variable name